Claude Code

 Incorporate a company from Claude Code.

-Two commands install the Corply plugin; /incorporate forms a Delaware C-Corp end-to-end — guided application, generated legal documents, cofounder e-signature, and a human-reviewed Delaware filing — without leaving your terminal.
+One paste installs the Corply plugin; one sentence, “incorporate my startup,” forms a Delaware C-Corp end-to-end: guided application, generated legal documents, cofounder e-signature, and a human-reviewed Delaware filing, without leaving your terminal.

 Why terminal-first beats a web portal